How to Choose a Web Designer

 - Look closely at the content copy.
 Does the designer have a good grasp of the English language or is the copy full of grammatical errors and awkward sentences?

 - Look at content organization.
 Web designers must decide how the information in a website should be arranged.
 Most organize content for easy scanning first, knowing that visitors often scan through a web page before slowing down to read the full story.
 Skilled web designers use elements such as headers and lists to make content easy to scan.
-They also organize content so that mobile visitors can easily scroll to find the information they are looking for.

 - Analyze the navigation system.
 A website's navigation system acts like a road map to all the different areas in a website.
 If the navigation is clear, visitors will stay and have a good experience.
 Confusing site navigation leads to frustrated first-time website visitors and site abandonment.
 If you feel frustrated surfing through their website, you'll likely end up frustrated with your own.